CX3C motif chemokine receptor 1: Expression

 CX3CR1 is expressed constitutively or in inflammatory response in various cells from hematopoietic lineage: T lymphocytes, natural killer (NK) cells, dendritic cells, B lymphocytes, mast cells, monocytes, macrophages, neutrophils, microglia, osteoclasts and thrombocytes.
 Furthermore, this receptor can be also found in nonhematopoietic tissues such as endothelial cells, epithelial cells, myocytes and astrocytes.
 Considering the CX3CR1 abundance in the body, it was also found to be expressed by some types of malignant cells.

 Function

-CX3CR1 receptor is part of G-protein chemokine receptor family with the metabotropic function.
+The CX3CR1 receptor is part of the G-protein chemokine receptor family with the metabotropic function.
 Its intracellular signalling cascades are responsible for modulating cell activity rather towards higher active state as in survival, migration and proliferation.

-In the recognition for immune cells during inflammation, function of CX3CL1-CX3CR1 axis in the bloodstream is mainly recruitment of immune cells by migration through chemotaxis and diapedesis.
-Of course as a part of inflammatory immune response against pathogens is this role considerated as protective.
-However, as most of immune cells and proteins, in inflammatory or autoimmune diseases, CX3CR1 signalling is associated with some disease's pathophysiology.
+In the recognition of immune cells during inflammation, the function of CX3CL1-CX3CR1 axis in the bloodstream is mainly recruitment of immune cells by migration through chemotaxis and diapedesis.
+Of course, as a part of the inflammatory immune response against pathogens this role considered as protective.
+However, as with most immune cells and proteins, in inflammatory or autoimmune diseases, CX3CR1 signalling is associated with some disease's pathophysiology.